vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 --------------------

 The version of the GPU API and the VSVulkanFunctions_ table, currently 1.
 Pass it to getVulkanAPI.
-Both grow append-only, so a plugin built against an older version keeps working against every newer core.
+Both grow append-only once stable, so a plugin built against an older version keeps working against every newer core.

 Enums